MartsTech/chatgpt-clone/README.md

 ## Key Technologies

 - Next.JS
-- Facebook Auth
+- NextAuth
 - Firebase
 - TailwindCSS
-- Mobx
+- Redux
 - Typescript

 ---

 ## Setup

-Clone this repo to your desktop and run `yarn install` to install all the dependencies.
+Clone this repo to your desktop and run `yarn` to install all the dependencies.
 Then run `yarn dev` to start the application locally

 Change the .env.example file to .env.local and fill the empty fields